Shaddie has been teaching herself taxidermy since high school.

 Case skinning - Another popular type of skinning done today is the case skin, where ideally a single incision is made; back foot to back foot.
 The carcass is removed through this cut, leaving behind a 'tube' of the animal pelt.

-Hide skinning - This is possibly the most popular type of skinning used in the history of fur trade.
-A common example of hide skinning are the rabbit pelts that you find at craft stores.
+Hide skinning - This is possibly the most popular type of skinning used in the history of the fur trade.
+A common example of hide skinning is the rabbit pelts that you find at craft stores.
 Hide skins are simply flat skins cut ventrally, minus the legs and head.

 Buckskin and leather - This style of animal skin is usually cut with the hide skinning method, the only difference being that the fur is completely removed from the surface of the skin, leaving behind only the leather.
 Soft, tanned leather is usually called buckskin, and it is usually yellowish or white in color.

 Hide skinning and buckskin in particular were very common in the early days of animal tanning.
 Native Americans alone relied heavily on these types of skins and used a variety of both different and interesting procedures to manufacture their goods.
 In fact, let's take a closer look.

 Skinning and tanning procedures similar to those described on this page were used by most of the pre-contact Native groups in America.
 Tanning was done primarily by the Indian women, who were the world’s masters at processing animal skins into usable buckskins and furs.
 Their buckskins were much stronger than cloth, yet with these certain methods, the hides were made as soft as the softest material.
 They were able to do this by using a small collection of tools, all made from the natural materials found in their environments; rock, wood, or animal bone.
 The tanned hides were made into tipis, clothing, and rugs.
 A family’s buckskins could get wet multiple times over and yet still dry to be as soft as ever because of the women’s expertise in properly processing the skins.